 - Limited curriculum: Community colleges are only two-year schools, so if you want a bachelor’s degree, you will most likely have to transfer after completing prerequisite classes or your associate’s degree.
 Attending community college to get remedial and prerequisite courses out of the way is simple: Community colleges offer introductory classes in all of the basic subject areas.
 If you want to continue learning about a specific aspect of a subject or want to pursue a specific degree, you’ll need to double-check that the coursework at a community college is at the right level and appropriate for the degree you hope to obtain, particularly if you will be transferring.

-- Community colleges in 22 states are authorized to award bachelor’s degrees, but many restrictions remain on the types of programs and who can apply.
+- Community colleges in 23 states are authorized to award bachelor’s degrees, but many restrictions remain on the types of programs and who can apply.
+Furthermore, few community colleges in each state offer this option.
 This is likely to change in the future, but for the time being, you will need to check with each community college individually about its degree options.

 - Unengaged students: Because of their open admission policies, community colleges can sometimes play host to students who aren’t particularly engaged in their classes and don’t actually want to be there.
 As a result, classroom discussions and atmosphere can suffer.
 However, your education is what you put into it, so if you’re dedicated and engaged, your teacher will recognize this and reward you for it.